CauseCade/CauseCade-lessons/Bayesian_Network_Pt_4.md

 #### Relationships between multiple nodes

 The relationship between nodes when we have more than 2 random variables may not be so simple.
 Below I have listed some examples that demonstrate some of the phenomena we will discuss in the next sections.
-Further clarifications will follow in the next lessons.
+(See the lesson on conditional independence) Further clarifications will follow in the next lessons.

 [ex1] Let's take as an example the following three random variables:

 1. you completed a bonus assignment